HarvestAPI/apify-linkedin-company-employees/README.md

 ## Rate limits

 Currently this Actor cannot handle large volumes, due to LinkedIn rate limiting it (we are working on scaling it).
-We recommend to have an automation to distribute you workload evenly, so that each hour in a day has nearly the same number of requests (avoiding bursts).
+We recommend to have an automation to distribute your workload evenly, so that each hour in a day has nearly the same number of requests (avoiding bursts).
 We count and reset rate limits hourly, so when it hits rate limits, you can continue scraping at the beginning of the next hour.
 If it still doesn't fit your volumes, please create an issue and let us know how many search pages you need to scrape per hour, and we will try to scale it for you.

 Example of working around rate limits: